JakeCroz1/s3_multi_part_upload_python_guide/README.md

 5. **Create Lambda Layer**

     A lambda layer is required because the lambda function has dependencies.
+This configuration will be done on your personal computer.

-    - Download Git Bash if you do not have it yet.
+    - Download Git Bash to your personal computer if you do not have it yet.
     - Open Git Bash.
     - Given that you cloned this repository, run the following Git Bash prompt: